Discover the complete Coldwell 100 in the latest issue

 1/100 — Jetson ONE eVTOL

-From the flying chariots of the gods to the flying vehicles in Albert Robida's 1892 novel Le Vingtième Siècle: La Vie Électrique, to the onslaught of reimagined flying cars of 20th century entertainment, the jet pack we humans have wanted to fly for a long time—welcome the pioneering eVTOL (electric vertical take-off and landing).
-Palo Alto, CA-based Jetson ONE is a personal aircraft in aluminum and carbon fiber powered with eight powerful electric motors that get you up to 102 km/h with no pilot's license required.
+From the flying chariots of the gods to the flying vehicles in Albert Robida’s 1882 novel, Le Vingtième Siècle: La Vie Électrique, to the onslaught of reimagined flying cars of 20th century entertainment, let’s just say we humans have wanted this for a long time.
+Jetson is the pioneering eVTOL (electric vertical take-off and landing) Palo Alto, CA, company behind the Jetson ONE, a personal aircraft in aluminum and carbon fiber powered with eight powerful electric motors that get you up to 102 km/h with no pilot’s license required.
 Race you to it.

 2/100 — Asador Etxebarri

 The restaurant is globally famous for a reason.
-Experience a mastery touched by fire at Asador Etxebarri, nestled in the mountains of Basque Country in Atxondo, Spain.
-Chef Bittor Arginzoniz transforms the simple into the extraordinary with a custom-made grill and the finest of ingredients rotating each season.
-This is an unfussy elegance where fire takes center stage.
-It's intimate, authentic, the dishes are unpretentious, with layers of flavor, all kissed by the flames.
-Fantástico.
+Experience a mastery touched by fire at Asador Extebarri, set within the mountains of Basque Country in Axpe, Spain.
+Chef Bittor Arguinzoniz transforms the simple into the extraordinary with custommade grills and the freshest of ingredients rotating each season.
+This is no-frills elegance where fire takes center stage; it’s intimate and rustic, the dishes are unpretentious with layers of flavor, all kissed by the flames.
+Sublime.

 3/100 — Carlos Alcaraz

-For the tennis obsessed, to witness super-inflation on globally recognized player has come on this scene so unexpectedly, so charismatically and so unbelievably magical as Carlos Alcaraz, the youngster from Murcia, Spain—with a healthy assist from his rival and friend, the celebrated Italian star Jannik Sinner—has answered the question for us: there was something after Federer, Nadal and Djokovic, who would follow?
-At 21, Alcaraz is already the owner of six grand slam titles and has made good on his word: luxury brands like Rolex, BMW and Louis Vuitton making him a global juggernaut, period.
+For the tennis obsessed, as millions upon millions are globally, no single player has come on the scene as unexpectedly, as dramatically and as unbelievably magical as Carlos Alcaraz.
+The youngster has left the sport breathless and speechless.
+Alcaraz, who hails from Murcia, Spain—with a healthy assist from his rival and friend, the talented Italian star, Jannik Sinner—has answered the question tennis fans were wondering: After Federer, Nadal and Djokovic, who would follow?
+At 22, Alcaraz is already the winner of six grand slam titles; and his model good looks and ripped physique have luxury brands Rolex, BMW and Louis Vuitton making him a global juggernaut. ¡Vamos!.

-The world's savviest golfers know precision is mental before it's mechanical, that to hit a ball is mastery made tangible.
-Crafted entirely in-house and adorned with 14-carat gold and platinum, it's pure indulgent luxury with commanding stability, optimal load and towering flight.
-Now that's the ultimate in unobstructed reign.
+The world’s top-ranked golfers know precision is mental before it’s mechanical.
+The BERES 09 5-Star Iron is mastery made tangible.
+Crafted entirely in-house and adorned with 14-carat gold and platinum, it pairs indulgent luxury with commanding stability, resonant sound and towering flight.
+Now that’s the ultimate psychological edge.

 6/100 — Taylor Swift